 Unique to the ABC™ protocol, practitioners routinely check for and release adhesions that form in the meninges.
-Specific maneuvers are used for this purpose that allow for corrections far surpassing advanced surgical methods that have been devised to achieve the same result.
+They use specific maneuvers for this purpose that allow for corrections far surpassing advanced surgical methods devised to remove these meningeal adhesions.

 An important part of completely restoring your spine’s optimal configuration lies in ensuring there are no patterns keeping vertebrae stuck in a way that prevents an ABC™ practitioner from moving them back to their natural position.

-However, due to vertebrae being out of place, the meninges, a rubbery sheath covering the entire central nervous system, develop scar tissue that sticks to the bones holding them in place.
-This is part of a compensation and much appreciated by the body as it delays the deterioration to the spinal configuration.
+However, because of vertebrae being out of place, the meninges, a rubbery sheath covering the entire central nervous system, develops scar tissue that sticks to the bones holding them in place.
+This is part of a compensation and much appreciated by the body as it delays further deterioration to the spinal configuration.

-Once an ABC™ practitioner starts fixing the forward bone displacements though, the meningeal adhesions are not only unnecessary, they get in the way of treating the vertebrae and must be removed to make any significant progress.
+Once an ABC™ practitioner fixes the forward bone displacements though, the meningeal adhesions are not only unnecessary, they get in the way of treating the vertebrae and must be removed to make any significant progress.